Must Places to Visit in Rishikesh in One Day

 About Beach Camping in Rishikesh with Rafting:

-Surrounded by lush green mountains and located at walking distance from the nearby waterfall, the campsite is nestled cozily on a hilly ridge that overlooks the alluring waters of a river stream.
-Indulge in an adventurous camping experience with your family and friends as you enjoy your stay with activities and even a 10 km river rafting experience if you opt for it.
+The campsite is situated cozily alongside a Himalayan mountain and located at walking distance from the nearby waterfall, the campsite is nestled cozily on a hilly ridge that overlooks the alluring waters of a river stream.
+Indulge in a truly refreshing experience as you enjoy time with your companions by playing indoor/ outdoor games like cricket, volleyball, badminton, etc. available at the property.
+Also, chase the thrill by choosing the package offering a 10km &16 km river rafting experience!

 Activity Location: Mohan Chatti, Rishikesh